dgroomes/logging-playground/java-core-logging/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* [ ] DONE Log messages with a parameter.
+* [x] DONE Log messages with a parameter.
 Remember, MessageFormatter is used under-the-hood and supports format strings like `{1}`.
 * [ ] Use a custom format string.
 I don't like the two-line default.
-* [ ] Consider coding to `java.lang.System.Logger`
+* [x] DONE Consider (update: yes, do it) coding to `java.lang.System.Logger`

 ## Reference